Winner Recruitment Stadium

 By Mark Strickland

 Warrington Town take on English Football League side Tranmere Rovers tonight.
-The team from Birkenhead travel to Cantilever Park after developing a few close links with the Yellows after several loan and permanent deals between the sides.
+The team from Birkenhead travel to the Winner Recruitment Stadium, after developing a few close links with the Yellows, after several loan and permanent deals between the sides.

 The sides last met in a Cheshire Senior Cup tie in 2017 and the Wire were victorious, winning 2-0.